Systems fail not because individuals lack motivation or capacity, but when institutional practices diverge from evidence, autonomy, and lived reality.

 Crystal L. Fedeli, M.A., M.A.

-Social Researcher & Policy Analyst
+Social Researcher and Policy Analyst

-Founder, You Made a Way & Choice Recovery Movement
+Executive Director, You Made a Way

 My Approach